Classical and Quantum Mechanics via Lie algebras: Quantities

 (ii) If $\lambda$ is a nonnegative real number then $\lambda=f^*f\geq0$ with $f=\sqrt{\lambda}$.
 If $\lambda$ is a negative real number then $\lambda=-f^*f\leq0$ with $f=\sqrt{-\lambda}$, and by antisymmetry, $\lambda\geq0$ is impossible.
 If $\lambda$ is a nonreal number then $\lambda\neq\lambda^*$ and $\lambda\geq0$ is impossible by (Q8). \epf

-\begin{dfn} A \bfi{Euclidean $*$-algebra} is a nondegenerate, partially ordered $*$-algebra $\Ez$, whose elements are called \bfi{quantities}, together with a complex-valued \bfi{integral} $\sint$ defined on a subspace $\Sz$ of $\Ez$, whose elements are called \bfi{strongly integrable}, satisfying the following axioms (EA1)--(EA6):
+\begin{dfn} A \bfi{Euclidean $*$-algebra} is a nondegenerate, partially ordered $*$-algebra $\Ez$, whose elements are called \bfi{quantities}, together with a complex-valued \bfi{integral} $\sint$ defined on a subspace $\Sz$ of $\Ez$, whose elements are called \bfi{strongly integrable}, satisfying the following axioms (EA1)--(EA6) for all bounded $g\in\Ez$, all strongly integrable $h,h',h_l\in \Ez$, and all $\alpha,\beta\in\Cz$: